flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 ## What it does

 This Policy Template scans all IP addresses in the given account and identifies any unused IP addresses.
-If any are found, an incident report will show the IP addresses, and related information and an email will be sent to the user-specified email address.
+If any are found, an incident report will show the IP addresses, and related information, and an email will be sent to the user-specified email address.
 If the user approves that the IP addresses should be deleted, the policy will delete the IP addresses.
-Optionally, the user can specify one or more tags that if found on a IP address will exclude the IP address from the list.
+Optionally, the user can specify one or more tags that if found on an IP address will exclude the IP address from the list.

 ## Input Parameters